robertobado/rally-utils/README.md

  * addtask - adds a new task under an existing user story
  * task - Changes the state of one or more tasks
  * csv2tasks - adds a batch of tasks under existing user stories from a csv file
+ * taskpair - edits usernames in a custom 'Pair' tag in rally tasks

 Example csv: